Sassotek/Mechanistic-Interpretability-for-Vision-Models-Optimization/README.md

 ## Mechanistic Interpretabilty
-Mechanistic interpretability is a growing research area that aims to reverse-engineer neural networks by understanding their internal components and computations.
+Mechanistic Interpretability is a growing research area that aims to reverse-engineer neural networks by understanding their internal components and computations.
 While it has been mainly applied to small language models, recent studies have started exploring its use in Vision Transformers as well.
-In this project, starting from a baseline ViT, we observed the model behavior and tried to find a good compromise while trying to get a better inference time at the cost of a worse model accuracy cutting the edges in the computational graph that are less significative.
+In this project, starting from a baseline ViT, we analyzed the model's internal behavior using one Mechanistic Interpretability technique.
+Our goal was to find a good trade-off between inference time and model accuracy by pruning the computational graph.
+Specifically, we identified and removed edges that were less significant for the final prediction, aiming to reduce computational complexity while preserving core model functionality.

 ## Dataset
 The Tiny-ImageNet was downloaded from this Kaggle repository, cleaned and prepared for image classification tasks: